hscrocha/CodeClonesActivity/README.md

 - Did you know your project had that many clones?
 - Do you think some of these clones could be refactored?

-Main lesson: It is important to use the tools and practice we learn into our own code.
+Main lesson: It is important to use the tools and practice we learn in our own code.
 Moreover, we should always consider refactoring clones for better internal code quality.

-## Task 5: Large Scale Clone Detection
+## Task 5: Large-Scale Clone Detection

 Dude is a useful tool for small projects.
-However for large codebases, its method may be too slow for practical usage.
-Therefore, once our sources increases in size, we must chose tools that scales better for larger systems.
+However, for large codebases, its method may be too slow for practical usage.
+Therefore, once our sources increase in size, we must choose tools that scale better for larger systems.

 Download the [FreeMercator](https://sourceforge.net/projects/freemercator/) source code.
-FreeMercator is Point-of-Sales Application written in Java.
+FreeMercator is a Point-of-Sales Application written in Java.
 It has approximately 67K lines of code (30K Java, 36K XML).
-If you try to run Dude on it, it will take about 10 minutes.
+If you try to run Dude on it, it will take about 10-20 minutes.

 Therefore, ...